bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 #### Look for outliers

-Before we move onto extracting the postcode, we will do some investigation into the database to find outliers.

-*DB Browser for Sqlite* allows for regex seaching which is extremely useful for this.
+**DB Browser for Sqlite** allows for **regex searching** which is extremely useful for this.

 ###### Example: Search for misspellings of dublin with a number after (regex: /d[ublin ]*[\dw]+$/)

 ![image-20210427144902431](images/db-postcode-1.png)

-Here are some examples of rows that were not picked up by out origional tests
+Here are some examples of rows that were not picked up by out original tests.

 | address                                      | error                                  |
 | -------------------------------------------- | -------------------------------------- |
 | 1 airpark square, rathfarnham, dublin16      | no space between dublin and number     |
 | 111 marlborough road, donnybrook, dublin  4  | double space between dublin and number |
 | 11 the alders, carrington, santry  dubllin 9 | misspelling of dublin                  |

 We will add all outliers found to our tests